ExistedGit/Dota2Cheat/README.md

-# Dota2Cheat:

-Last updated for 7.34c and adjacent patches

-Full functionality not guaranteed.
+# Dota2Cheat 7.35b: now with VPK decoding!

 ![v4 image](https://github.com/ExistedGit/Dota2Cheat/assets/66470490/88dbfa94-0ba3-4d53-b355-8cb18de98d71)

 There weren't many open-source Dota cheats.
 And so I decided to fix that.
-Written in C++20 with love
+Written in C++20 with love.

-Some SDK bits were fully or partionally taken from [McDota](https://github.com/LWSS/McDota) by LWSS, which D2C was inspired by.
+Some SDK bits were fully or partionally taken from [McDota](https://github.com/LWSS/McDota) by LWSS, which D2C is inspired by.

 Using [ImGui](https://github.com/ocornut/imgui) with DirectX 11 for the interface